Stochastic Oscillator vs RSI: Which Momentum Indicator Fits Your Style

 - It stays smooth and reliable when the market is trending in one direction.

-- Great for spotting price-indicator divergences — that’s when price and the RSI move in opposite directions, hinting the trend is losing steam.
+- Great for spotting price-indicator divergences — when price and the RSI move in opposite directions, hinting the trend is losing steam.

 What's not so great: